acm-uic/student-task-manager-sig-mobile-dev/README.md

 - Leadership
     - Everyone should strive to be a leader.
     - Creativity and discipline are greatly valued.
+    - Leads will have the flexibility to work in any way they want to achieve the result, each team will be its own entity with its own way of doing things.
     - Work to bring yourself to the top, and take everyone around you for the ride.

 - Flexibility